Ahaiman/binary-search-tree/README.md

 4) max_sum
 5) print_tree

-NOTICE: each folder, contains the function, a tester, an image and a txt file for explanation
+NOTICE: each folder, contains the function, a tester, an image and a .txt file for explanation